mateuszgrzybek/teonite-test-task/README.md

 ## tl;dr

-1. Clone this repository
+1. Clone this repository.
-2. Navigate to the repo's root directory
+2. Navigate to the repo's root directory.
 3. Run:
 ```
 on macOS: